-The American Barbell SS Olympic Bar has a slightly different bearing system than all other Olympic bars (excluding Eleiko as of late ’17).
+The American Barbell SS Olympic Bar has a slightly different bearing system than all other Olympic bars.
 Rather than having high-speed bearings that spin erratically for days with little or no weight on the bar (as most bar reviewers are usually quick to demonstrate; myself included), this bar has proprietary bearings that AB claims are the largest high-load, precision bearings in the industry (42k PSI vs the industry standard of 25k PSI.)
 These bearings are designed to spin smoothly, quietly, & reliably under any load.

 This bar should never lose spin.
 No amount of weight that you can physically put on the bar should ever be enough to compress the bearing cartridges and create drag.
 Of course I did test this (video below) and found that I was indeed unable to slow or prevent rotation.

 Since any decent bushing bar can be used for Olympic lifts (up to a point), the reasoning for dropping extra cash for an Olympic bearing bar is get access to sleeves that spin smoothly as you get under progressively heavier weights.
 When you’re still learning and you’re only cleaning 40 kilos, go ahead and use your bushing bar.
 When you’re cleaning 100+ kilos you want reliable sleeves that can rotate that 180 degrees without transferring any inertia to the plates, and this bar does that.